NamasteJasutin/tgme/README.md

 # tgme
 Send yourself a Telegram message from the CLI
-Started off in Python, migrated to Go.
-Just a simple message sending tool for use in CLI

 E.G. `brew update | tgme 'Done updating brew'`

 # How to use
-Download the go file and compile with
+Download `tgme.go` and build binary with

 `go build tgme.go`